 - Preclinical studies that include laboratory evaluation of product chemistry and formulation, as well as animal studies to assess the potential safety and efficacy of the product.
 Certain preclinical tests must be conducted in compliance with good laboratory practice regulations.
 Violations of these regulations can, in some cases, lead to invalidation of the studies, or requiring such studies to be replicated.
 In some cases, long-term preclinical studies are conducted while clinical studies are ongoing. - Submission to the FDA of an investigational new drug application, or IND, which must become effective before human clinical trials may commence.
 The results of the preclinical studies are submitted to the FDA as part of the IND.
 Unless the FDA objects, the IND becomes effective 30 days following receipt by the FDA. - Approval of clinical protocols by independent investigational review boards, or IRBs, at each of the participating clinical centers conducting a study.
 The IRBs consider, among other things, ethical factors, the potential risks to individuals participating in the trials and the potential liability of the institution.
 The IRB also approves the consent form signed by the trial participants. - Adequate and well-controlled human clinical trials to establish the safety and efficacy of the product.
 Clinical trials involve the administration of the drug to healthy volunteers or to patients under the supervision of a qualified medical investigator according to an approved protocol.
 The clinical trials are conducted in accordance with protocols that detail the objectives of the study, the parameters to be used to monitor participant safety and efficacy or other criteria to be evaluated.
 Each protocol is submitted to the FDA as part of the IND.
 Companies also must generally determine the details of properly treating pediatric patients with a drug and this can sometimes mean that specific pediatric studies must be performed.
 Human clinical trials are typically conducted in the following four sequential phases that may overlap or be combined: - In Phase 1, the drug is initially introduced into a small number of individuals and tested for safety, dosage tolerance, absorption, metabolism, distribution and excretion.
 Phase I clinical trials are often conducted in healthy human volunteers and such cases do not provide evidence of efficacy.
 In case of severe or life-threatening diseases, the initial human testing is often conducted in patients rather than healthy volunteers.
 Because these patients already have the target disease, these studies may provide initial evidence of efficacy traditionally obtained in Phase 2 clinical trials.
 Consequently, these types of trials are frequently referred to as Phase 1/2 clinical trials.
-The FDA receives reports on the progress of each phase of clinical testing and it may require the modification, suspension or termination of clinical trials if it concludes that an unwarranted risk is presented to patients or healthy volunteers. - Phase 2 involves clinical trials in a limited patient population to further identify any possible adverse effects and safety risks, to determine the efficacy of the product for specific targeted diseases and to determine dosage tolerance and optimal dosage. - Phase 3 clinical trials are undertaken to further evaluate dosage, clinical efficacy and to further test for safety in an expanded patient population at geographically dispersed clinical study sites.
+The FDA receives reports on the progress of healthy volunteers. - Phase 2 involves clinical trials in a limited patient population to further identify any possible adverse effects and safety risks, to determine the efficacy of the product for specific targeted diseases and to determine dosage tolerance and optimal dosage. - Phase 3 clinical trials are undertaken to further evaluate dosage, clinical efficacy and to further test for safety in an expanded patient population at geographically dispersed clinical study sites.
 Phase 3 clinical trials usually include a broader patient population so that safety and efficacy can be substantially established.